Patriots Roster Battles: Which Linebackers Will Earn Starting Roles?

 The New England Patriots only added two linebackers over the offseason and both were undrafted rookies.
-So, they must be pretty happy with their linebacker depth, and it would be tough to blame them.
+So, they must be pretty happy with their linebacker depth, and it’s tough to blame them.

 The Patriots mostly play in a sub defense, so there’s usually only two linebackers on the field.
 They’ll use three linebackers in their base defense, however, so there technically are three starting roles.